tum-ewk/ficus/doc/index.rst

 Solver
 -----------

-Pyomo allows using the `NEOS Server for Optimisation'_ for solving, so it is **not required to install a solver**.
+Pyomo allows using the `NEOS Server for Optimization'_ for solving, so it is **not required to install a solver**.

 I still recommend to install and use one of the following solvers.